 Accountants and auditors analyze their company’s finances and prepare financial documents.
 Within a financial organization, there may be specific titles such as junior accountant, senior accountant, auditor, and tax accountant.

-• Junior accountants focus on balancing accounts and preparing reports.
-Senior accountants may need a master’s degree or a certified public accountant (CPA) license, and they assist in analyzing and maintaining the company’s financial health, in addition to being supervisors to junior accountants.
+- Junior accountants focus on balancing accounts and preparing reports.
+Senior accountants may need a master’s degree or a certified public accountant (CPA) license, and they assist in analyzing and maintaining the company’s financial health, in addition to supervising junior accountants.

-• Auditors are primarily in charge of tracking accounts and seeing that they are recorded accurately.
+- Auditors primarily track accounts and determine if they’re accurately recorded.
 An auditor must also prepare financial statements, such as balance sheets and audits, and ensure that all operations and documentation meet legal and financial regulatory standards.

-• Tax accountants prepare client tax documents and ensure all tax filings follow local, state, and federal tax regulations.
-Preparing tax reports, solving issues and errors with filings, and finding areas where money can be (legally) saved are all duties of tax accountants.
+- Tax accountants prepare client tax documents and ensure all tax filings follow local, state, and federal tax regulations.
+A tax accountant’s daily duties may include preparing tax reports, solving issues and errors with filings, and finding areas where money can be (legally) saved.

 >>MORE: Learn how to choose the right accounting career path for you.

-Experience a day-in-the-life as an auditor at Big Four firm KPMG with this free Forage job simulation.
+Explore a career in tax accounting at a Big Four firm with this free job simulation from PwC.

 Financial Manager and Controller